nuvoleweb/config_filter/README.md

 Configuration Filter swaps the config.storage.sync service from Drupal 8 core.
 The new service wraps the file storage and applies filters to it.
-This allows other modules to change the configuration as it gets imported or exported both in the Drupal UI and with drush. (drupal console patch pending)
+This allows other modules to change the configuration as it gets imported or exported both in the Drupal UI and with drush.

 ## What is a ConfigFilter